dheller1/inp2feap/README.md

 ## Example ##

+Some simple examples are given in the `example` folder.

-As an example we consider a shell discretization of a representative unit cell in a honeycomb sandwich panel.
+As a comprehensive example we consider a shell discretization of a representative unit cell in a honeycomb sandwich panel, where most available functionality of *inp2feap* is used.
-The Abaqus job file is given in `examples/HexCell.inp`, it contains all nodes and elements, three element sets (`SET-ELEM_UNTEN`, `SET-ELEM_OBEN`, representing upper and lower face layers of the sandwich panel, and `SET-ELEM_WAENDE` for the cell walls), as well as a node set `SET-NODE-FHG6`, specifying some nodes where additional boundary conditions have to be set.
+The Abaqus job file is given in `examples/hex.inp`, it contains all nodes and elements, three element sets (`SET-ELEM_UNTEN`, `SET-ELEM_OBEN`, representing upper and lower face layers of the sandwich panel, and `SET-ELEM_WAENDE` for the cell walls), as well as a node set `SET-NODE-FHG6`, specifying some nodes where additional boundary conditions have to be set.

-`example/honeycomb.json` is the accompanying configuration file for this input file.
+`example/hex.json` is the accompanying configuration file for this input file.
 Going through line by line, making sure to follow the JSON syntax:

-- `"input" : "HexCell.inp", `  Specify the Abaqus job input file to read from.
+- `"input" : "hex.inp", `  Specify the Abaqus job input file to read from.
-- `"output" : "iHexCell", ` File to write to (FEAP input file).
+- `"output" : "iHex", ` File to write to (FEAP input file).
 - `"nodesPerElem" : 4, ` Specify number of nodes per element (4-node quadrilateral here).
-- `"header" : "header.inc", ` Contents of this file will be inserted before any generated `coor`/`elem` blocks.
+- `"header" : "hex.head", ` Contents of this file will be inserted before any generated `coor`/`elem` blocks.
-- `"footer" : "footer.inc", ` Accordingly, contents of this file will be appended after any generated blocks.
+- `"footer" : "hex.foot", ` Accordingly, contents of this file will be appended after any generated blocks.
 Here, the footer contains among other things the material definitions used in FEAP.
 - `"centerMesh" : true, ` Optional.
 Allows to translate the origin to the center of the bounding box of all nodes.
 - `"elsets" : [ { "name" : "SET-ELEM_UNTEN", "setMat" : 1 }, { "name" : "SET-ELEM_OBEN", "setMat" : 2 },`
   `  { "name" : "SET-ELEM_WAENDE", "setMat" : 3 }],`